Robert M. Sanger

 Mr. Sanger published a chapter entitled "A Scientific Approach to Scientific Evidence: A Four-Stage Rule for Admissibility and Scope" in UTILIZING FORENSIC SCIENCE IN CRIMINAL CASES, 2014 EDITION LEADING LAWYERS ON ANALYZING THE LATEST TRENDS IN FORENSICS AND INCORPORATING THEM INTO DEFENSE STRATEGIES.
 (2013 WL 5757941.)

 Mr. Sanger is the co-chair of the Capital Case Defense Seminar (CCDS).
 He served on the faculty of CCDS from 2006 to 2009 and 2011 to 2017.
 He is an Adjunct Professor of Law at Santa Barbara College of Law.
 He lectured at the University of California at Santa Barbara and Santa Barbara City College as a Guest Lecturer.
 He lectured at MCLE courses for the California Attorneys for Criminal Justice (CACJ), the California Public Defender's Association (CPDA), Santa Barbara County Bar Association, Kern County Bar Association and the Santa Barbara Criminal Defense Bar Association.
 He presented at University of California at Los Angeles (UCLA) Symposium on the Wrongfully Convicted.

 Mr. Sanger is a member of the American Bar Association, Federal Bar Association, National Association of Criminal Defense Lawyers, California Attorneys for Criminal Justice (CACJ), California Public Defenders Association, Santa Barbara Women Lawyers, Santa Barbara County Bar Association, and Santa Barbara Criminal Defense Lawyer's Bar Association.
 He is a past President of CACJ (2013) and has served on the Board of Governors from 2006 to 2014.
 He is a member of Death Penalty Focus and has been a Director from 1998 to the present.
 He served as the President of the American Civil Liberties Union, Santa Barbara Chapter from 1987 to 1989 and 1991 to 1993.
 He served as a Delegate to the Ninth Circuit Judicial Conference between 2004 and 2007.

-Mr. Sanger is an elected member of the American Academy of Forensic Sciences (AAFS) in the Jurisprudence Section.
+Mr. Sanger is a Fellow of the American Academy of Forensic Sciences (AAFS) in the Jurisprudence Section.
 He is the Chair of the Firearms and Toolmarks Academy Standards Board.